boltops-tools/puma-cloudwatch/README.md

 If you leave the `PUMA_CLOUDWATCH_FREQUENCY` at its default of 60 seconds and you graph out the `pool_capacity` capacity at a 1-minute period, then a useful CloudWatch statistic is Sum.
 It'll show available `pool_capacity` for all `myapp-puma` servers.
 The Sum of the `pool_threads` shows all available threads.

-IMPORTANT: If you change the CloudWatch send frequency, then Sum statistic must be normalized to be useful.
+**Important**: If you change the CloudWatch send frequency, then Sum statistic must be normalized to be useful.
 For example, let's say you use `PUMA_CLOUDWATCH_FREQUENCY=30`.
 Then puma-cloudwatch will send data every 30s.
 However, if the chart is still using a 1-minute period, then the Sum statistic would "double".
 Capacity has not doubled, puma-cloudwatch is just sending twice as much data.
 To normalize the Sum in this case, you can set the time period to match the frequency: 30 seconds.

 If you use the Average statistic, then you don't have to worry about normalizing.
 Average already inherently normalized.
 In a way, average simpler.